okta/okta-sdk-dotnet/docs/OrgSettingApi.md

 Remove Emails from Email Provider Bounce List

-A list of email addresses to be removed from the set of email addresses that are bounced.
+Removes a list of email addresses to be removed from the set of email addresses that are bounced

 ### Example
 ```csharp